Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 - Separate read transactions with

-- Dirty Checking disabled: No entity change detection, saving snapshot storage costs
+- Dirty Checking disabled: No entity change detection, saving snapshot storage cost

 - Flush mode changed: Set to

-FlushMode.MANUAL, preventing automatic flushes - DB hint propagation: Some databases (e.g., MySQL Read Replica routing) utilize read-only hints
+FlushMode.MANUAL, preventing automatic flushes - DB hint propagation: Some databases (e.g., MySQL Read Replica routing) use the read-only hint

 Caveats